 Accountability for rights violations, a core human rights principle, is core to child rights as well.
 Yet, while millions of children have their rights violated every day, only a fraction are able to come forward and seek redress, and even fewer obtain an effective remedy.
 Furthermore, children are rarely included in UN access to justice programming.
 The UN system should support children's access to justice and the exercise of their right to an effective remedy, as part of its broader rule of law initiatives, including during and after armed conflicts.
-UN entities should also ensure that child rights are fully integrated in the work of the human rights and accountability mechanisms.
+UN entities should also ensure that child rights are fully integrated in the work of the human rights and accountability mechanisms, as well as protected from reprisals when engaging with such mechanisms.
 Finally, they should establish or strengthen internal accountability processes to prevent and address any administrative breach or rights violations affecting children as a result of their own operations.